 The next two things I went to involved students, for different reasons, both of which were very interesting in their own right.

-I was invited along to the Camberwell College Of Arts by a wonderful lady called Nihan Karim, to look around their MA Visual Arts Summer Show.
+I was invited along to the Camberwell College Of Arts by a wonderful student artist called Nihan Karim, to look around their MA Visual Arts Summer Show.
 She got in touch because her own artwork is for visually impaired people, particularly braille users.
 And her artwork consists of various pieces of coloured fabric, each with braille writing on them, and together they form a cohesive piece with a nice message across it.
 It was lovely and striking to look at, plus there was a leaflet translating it so I could understand it as well, and liked the way it all came together.
 It was also great to talk to Nihan about the work and her reasons for doing it.
-You can see more of Nihan’s work on her Instagram page.

 But Nihan didn’t just show me her artwork.
 She actually gave me a personal guided tour of the entire show, taking me through all the rooms, discussing many of the artworks, and introducing me to some of her fellow student artists.
 I hadn’t expected that, so that was amazing.
 There was an amazing and fascinating variety of different artworks, and it was wonderful to be able to discuss them with the artists themselves, to get an insight and an understanding into their creation.
 A lot of thought and effort has gone into everything, and what may appear strange at first actually has a lot of meaning behind it.